CEMPD/VERDI/doc/Release_Notes/README.md

 * Contour plot data interpolation and configuration need improvement to reduce spiky appearance.
 * Tile plot of WRF data created using the polar stereographic projection (MAP_PROJ=2) is incorrectly plotted - is shifted geographically, LU_INDEX does not match the coastline
 * Contour plot for the MacOS version has a fatal error that will be fixed in a future patch.
+* MacOS version is not currently packaged as a MacOS Bundle with a Apple Developer Signature.
+This requires the user to allow the application to run using System Preferences > Security and Privacy > allow VERDI 2.1.
+A signed MacOS VERDI 2.1 will be provided in a future patch.

 -----------------------------
 RELEASE NOTES FOR VERDI V2.0 beta